fabianschuiki/llhd/doc/LANGUAGE.md

     del T$ %target, %source, %delay

 The `del` instruction delays a signal `%source` by a `%delay`, driving the delayed value on `%target`.
-It models a transport delay, meaning that all strictly monotonically increasing events on `%sig` will eventually be reproduced on `%result`.
+It models a transport delay, meaning that all strictly monotonically increasing events on `%source` will eventually be reproduced on `%target`.

 - `T` is the type carried by the signal.
 - `%target` and `%source` must be of type `T$`.